Michael-Stout/Capstone-Project/README.md

 **Author:** Michael Stout

 ## Executive Summary
 This project analyzes network traffic data to detect and classify botnet activities using machine learning techniques.
-The analysis processed over 107,000 network traffic records, identifying distinct patterns between normal and botnet traffic.
+The analysis processed over 107,000 network traffic records, identifying patterns between normal and botnet traffic.
 The project successfully developed enhanced feature engineering techniques and visualization methods to improve botnet detection accuracy.

 ## Rationale
 Modern cyber threats, particularly botnets and zero-day exploits, pose significant risks to network security.
 Traditional signature-based detection methods often fail to identify new or evolving threats.
-Machine learning approaches offer the potential for more adaptive and proactive defense mechanisms, crucial for protecting both individual users and organizations from emerging cyber threats.
+Machine learning approaches offer the potential for more adaptive and proactive defense mechanisms, which are crucial for protecting individual users and organizations from emerging cyber threats.

 ## Research Question
 How can machine learning techniques enhance the detection of zero-day exploits and botnet activities within network traffic?
-Specifically, what network traffic patterns and features are most indicative of botnet activity?
+Specifically, what network traffic patterns and features most indicate botnet activity?

 ## Data Sources
-This study utilized the CTU-13 Dataset, specifically Scenario 11, as part of a comprehensive botnet capture effort by the Czech Technical University (CTU) in Prague.
+This study utilized the [CTU-13 Dataset](https://www.stratosphereips.org/datasets-ctu13#:~:text=The%20CTU%2D13%20is%20a,normal%20traffic%20and%20background%20traffic.), specifically Scenario 11, which is part of a comprehensive botnet capture effort by the Czech Technical University (CTU) in Prague.
 The CTU-13 dataset is a labeled dataset of botnet, normal, and background traffic captured in 2011 from the CTU University network.

 For this analysis, Scenario 11 contained:
 - 107,251 total network traffic records